<aside> ✅

 CARES defines a First Responder as personnel who respond to a medical emergency in an official capacity as part of an organized medical response team but are not responsible for transporting the patient to the hospital.
 These responders might perform CPR, apply an AED, or defibrillate as part of a cardiac arrest 911 response with your agency.
 First Responder should be documented anytime another agency is providing care in an OHCA.

-If no First Responder is sent in the incident, the “No First Responder Dispatched” checkbox will be automatically checked on import to CARES by default.
+If no completely documented First Responder is sent in the incident XML, the “No First Responder Dispatched” checkbox will be automatically checked on import to CARES by default.
 This indicates that no other agencies were involved in the OHCA care.

 Important Note: If the crew documents that a First Responder was first to provide care in eArrest.20, eArrest.21, or eArrest.22, the CARES Required Element schematron rules will expect a First Responder to be documented in the incident, and if one is not documented, will produce an error.